gakz/go-demo-hedera-ledger-rest/README.md

 Adiitionally, you will need a Hedera Portal profile.
 To create your Hedera Portal profile register [here](https://portal.hedera.com/register).
 Once registered, you'll need to note your Account ID and your Private Key.
 These credential will be used by the the app to access any Hedera network services uned in the demo.

-Before starting the project, update the .env file with your Hedera Account ID and your Private Key.
+Before starting the project, create an .env file in the project root directory.
+This file will store environemtn variable, such as your Hedera Account ID, your Private Key, and Topic IDs used by the app.

 ### Set Hedera Credentials